Famous Ghost Pictures Analysed

-Psychic Medium Craig Hamilton-Parker reveals the ten most spooky ghost pictures of all time.
+Psychic Medium Craig Hamilton-Parker looks at famous ghost pictures and reveals the ten most spooky ghost pictures of all time.
 Are they real or fake, phantom or fraud?
 You decide: vote to confirm or debunk these pictures.

 Article by Craig Hamilton-Parker.
 I have a monthly newspaper in Take a Break’s Fate and Fortune Magazine called ‘Phantoms on Film’.
 Have you got a snapshot that spooks you out?
 I have studies thousands of paranormal photos, so send yours to the magazine and I’ll give you my expert verdict.
-You’ll get £50 if you snap gets selected.
 You can send in your picture at the magazine’s website linked from my contact page.
 Or you can also have your picture analysed on our ghost picture forums.

-Craig’s verdict: Although experts at the time concluded that no one had tampered with the negative I have my doubts.
-The picture smacks of trickery as it is just as you would expect a ghost to look.
+Although experts at the time concluded that no one had tampered with the negative I have my doubts.
+The shots are famous real ghost pictures but smack of trickery as it is just as you would expect a ghost to look.
 During nearly 30 years as a medium I have never had a communication from a spirit dressed in spooky hooded clothing.
 This is the stuff of fantasy.

 In 1959 Mrs Mabel Chinnery went to the cemetery to visit her mother’s grave.
 She took a photo of the grave, then a picture of her husband who was sitting alone in the car waiting for her.
-When the snap shot was developed Mrs Cinnery’s mother appeared in the back seat of the car.
+Mrs Cinnery’s mother appeared in the back seat of the car when the picture was developed.
 An expert who examined the photo and negatives declared: “I stake my reputation on the fact that the picture is genuine!”

-This photo was taken on September 19th, 1936 at 4 P.M. during a photo shoot for Country Life Magazine at Raynham Hall in Norfolk, England.
+This photo was taken on September 19th, 1936 at 4 P.M.
+It was a photo shoot for Country Life Magazine and taken at Raynham Hall in Norfolk, England.
 The ghost had been seen on several occasions by credible witnesses.